Here’s the fact:

 Circle mobile app

-Both Mighty Networks and Circle come with feature-rich apps for iPhone and Android.
+Both Mighty Networks and Circle have mobile apps that work on iPhone and Android.

 Mighty Networks mobile app

-They also offer a completely white-labeled solution called Circle Plus and Mighty Pro, where you can create, design, and launch your own apps in Google Play and Apple App stores.
+You can create and launch your own custom apps on Google Play and Apple App stores.

 Moderation and security

-👎 On the other hand, Mighty Networks doesn’t provide any moderation tools, which is a major complaint from people hosting public communities with them.
+👎 On the other hand, Mighty Networks doesn’t have any moderation tools.
+This is a big problem for people running public communities.

 Analytics and reports📈